zhousarah/azure-compute-docs/articles/virtual-machines/sizes/nm-ads-ma35d-series.md

 Expected network bandwidth is the maximum aggregated bandwidth allocated per VM type across all NICs, for all destinations.
 For more information, see [Virtual machine network bandwidth](/azure/virtual-network/virtual-machine-network-throughput)

 Upper limits aren't guaranteed.
 Limits offer guidance for selecting the right VM type for the intended application.
-Actual network performance will depend on several factors including network congestion, application loads, and network settings.
+Actual network performance depends on several factors including network congestion, application loads, and network settings.
 For information on optimizing network throughput, see [Optimize network throughput for Azure virtual machines](/azure/virtual-network/virtual-network-optimize-network-bandwidth).

 To achieve the expected network performance on Linux or Windows, you may need to select a specific version or optimize your VM.
 For more information, see [Bandwidth/Throughput testing (NTTTCP)](/azure/virtual-network/virtual-network-bandwidth-testing).